dougeby/IntuneDocs/intune/lob-apps-android.md

 [!INCLUDE [shared-proc-lob-updateapp](./includes/shared-proc-lob-updateapp.md)]

-If "Check apps from external sources" is enabled on the Android device, the user will be prompted before installing the update.
+If **Check apps from external sources** is enabled on the Android device, the user will be prompted before installing the update.
 Otherwise the update will be installed automatically.

 > [!Note]
 > For the Intune service to successfully deploy a new APK file to the device, you must increment the `android:versionCode` string in the AndroidManifest.xml file in your APK package.